jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 # Full-Time Position Pipeline
 Sometimes an internship is a three-month long interview.
 Many interns were given full-time offers upon graduation, but this isn't always the case.

+If you are interested in a full-time offer, make that known professionally toward the end of the internship.
+Do not assume they know.
+Express appreciation for the experience and ask what you would need to improve to be considered for a full-time role.

+Many interns were offered full-time positions at my last company.
-My wife's company had an extensive internship program, but they never extended full-time offers.
+My wife's company, on the other hand, had an extensive internship program, but they never extended full-time offers.

 # Summary
 I've used dating as a metaphor for the internship process.